Close up of heart transplant surgery scar

 Donna Hart had a transplant in 2015 after a rare inflammatory disease left her heart damaged beyond repair.
 Donna made a good recovery and resumed her active lifestyle.
 But a routine angiogram five years after her surgery revealed signs of a condition called cardiac allograft vasculopathy or CAV.

-Dr. Sharon Chih sees patients like Donna every week in her heart transplant clinic at the Ottawa Heart Institute.
+Dr. Sharon Chih sees patients like Donna every week in her heart transplant clinic at the University of Ottawa Heart Institute.
 She explains to them that CAV means the arteries of the transplanted heart get narrowed and blocked.
 It’s similar to coronary artery disease — the cause of most heart attacks — but CAV happens a lot faster.

 “It's very common and increases with time,” says Dr. Chih, a cardiologist and Heart & Stroke funded researcher.
 “At 10 years post-transplant, one in two patients will have CAV.
 It is one of the leading causes of poor long-term outcomes.”